Rafael Bombelli: Notation

+in which he wrote the U3 as a raised bowl-shape (like the curved part of the capital letter U) with the number 3 above it.
+Full symbolic notation was developed shortly thereafter by the French mathematician François Viète.

 Complex numbers

 Perhaps more importantly than his work with algebra, however, the book also includes Bombelli's monumental contributions to complex number theory.
 Before he writes about complex numbers, he points out that they occur in solutions of equations of the form $x^3 = ax + b,$ given that $(a/3)^3 > (b/2)^2,$ which is another way of stating that the discriminant of the cubic is negative.
 The solution of this kind of equation requires taking the cube root of the sum of one number and the square root of some negative number.

 Before Bombelli delves into using imaginary numbers practically, he goes into a detailed explanation of the properties of complex numbers.
 Right away, he makes it clear that the rules of arithmetic for imaginary numbers are not the same as for real numbers.
 This was a big accomplishment, as even numerous subsequent mathematicians were extremely confused on the topic.

-Bombelli avoided confusion by giving a special name to square roots of negative numbers, instead of just trying to deal with them as regular radicals like other mathematicians did.
+Bombelli avoided confusion by giving a special name to the square roots of negative numbers, instead of just trying to deal with them as regular radicals like other mathematicians did.
 This made it clear that these numbers were neither positive nor negative.
 This kind of system avoids the confusion that Euler encountered.
 Bombelli called the imaginary number i "plus of minus" and used "minus of minus" for -i.

 Bombelli had the foresight to see that imaginary numbers were crucial and necessary to solving quartic and cubic equations.
 At the time, people cared about complex numbers only as tools to solve practical equations.
-As such, Bombelli was able to get solutions using Scipione del Ferro's rule, even in the irreducible case, where other mathematicians such as Cardano had given up.
+As such, Bombelli was able to get solutions using Scipione del Ferro's rule, even in casus irreducibilis, where other mathematicians such as Cardano had given up.

 In his book, Bombelli explains complex arithmetic as follows:

 "Plus by plus of minus, makes plus of minus.

 Minus by plus of minus, makes minus of minus.

 Plus by minus of minus, makes minus of minus.

 Minus by minus of minus, makes plus of minus.

 Plus of minus by plus of minus, makes minus.

 Plus of minus by minus of minus, makes plus.

 Minus of minus by plus of minus, makes plus.

 Minus of minus by minus of minus makes minus."

 After dealing with the multiplication of real and imaginary numbers, Bombelli goes on to talk about the rules of addition and subtraction.
 He is careful to point out that real parts add to real parts, and imaginary parts add to imaginary parts.